 Hyperbaric chamber therapy has been used for years by skincare clinicians to supplement common procedures.
 The results are often stunning and have been shown to help patients with the following:

-But how does a hyperbaric chamber in York, SC kick-start skin rejuvenation?
+But how does a hyperbaric chamber in Charleston, SC kick-start skin rejuvenation?
 When oxygen levels in your body drop as you age, your body's healing ability slowly declines, resulting in less tissue function, damaged tissue, cracked skin, slow-healing wounds, and wrinkles.

 The pressurized oxygen used in HBOT sessions can reach tissue at the cellular level to improve stem-cell growth, immune system defenses, and circulation while reducing inflammation.
 This process can have a powerful detoxification effect on your body.
 When toxins are removed, skin blemishes and discolorations are often removed, too, leaving your skin healthy and rejuvenated.